ibm-cloud-docs/openshift/openshift_storage_ocs_manage.md

 ## Removing OCS from your apps
 {: #ocs-remove-apps-storage}

-If you no longer need your OpenShift Container Storage, you can remove your PVC, PV, and the OCS operator from your clusters.
+To remove OCS from your apps, you can delete your app or deployment and the corresponding PVCs.
 {: shortdesc}

-When you delete your apps and PVCs that use OCS, your data is not removed from the volumes.
 If you want to fully remove OCS and all of your data, you can [remove your OCS storage cluster](#ocs-remove-storage-cluster).
 {: note}

 1. List your PVCs and note the name of the PVC and the corresponding PV that you want to remove.